Xavier-Maruff/FoXy/README.md

 ### FoXy, Fortran XML parser for poor people

+> Note: Please don't use this fork, it's literally exactly the same except all derived type members are public.

 A KISS pure Fortran Library for parsing XML files

 - FoXy is a pure Fortran (KISS) library for modern Fortran projects;